 Growing Corn and Corn Plant Care

 Corn needs lots of moisture, especially on hot and sunny days when the humidity is low.
-Corn needs at least one inch of water every 7 days until it is about 15 inches tall and at least an inch of water every 5 days until tassels form.
-After tassels form, corn needs to be watered one inch every 3 days until the corn matures.
+Corn needs at least 1 inch of water every seven days until it is about 15 inches tall and at least an inch of water every five days until tassels form.
+After tassels form, corn needs to be watered 1 inch every three days until the corn matures.

 Problems with Corn Tassels Too Soon